 Radiofrequency ablation (RFA) - Using an X-ray to locate the affecting nerves, our experts use heat to destroy those nerves and stop them from sending pain signals to the brain.
 Pain relief can last more than a year in some cases.
 You will be able to resume normal activities after just 24 hours.
 RFA is now offered for hip and knee pain.

 SI Joint injections - Reduces swelling and inflammation around the Sacroiliac joint.

-If conservative treatments aren't getting you the pain relief you need, we offer neurosurgical options to lessen your pain symptoms.
-Gundersen's Neurosurgery team delivers leading-edge treatments close to home, working closely with you and other Gundersen specialists as needed.
+If conservative treatments aren't getting you the pain relief you need, we offer surgical options to lessen your pain symptoms.
+Gundersen's Pain Medicine team delivers treatments close to home, working closely with you and other Gundersen specialists as needed.

 Spinal Cord Stimulator – A spinal cord stimulator is implanted to treat chronic pain syndrome in the arms, hands, legs or feet.
 Electrical pulses are used to stop pain signals from reaching your brain.
 Our goal is that, once a spinal cord stimulator is in place, you may return to normal activities of daily living.